 \subsection{Eligibility}

-The full text of the 500 remaining reports was retrieved and assessed for eligibility based on the following criteria: \begin{itemize} \item{Inclusion criteria:}\\ The review incorporated studies published in English, encompassing peer-reviewed journal articles, conference proceedings, books, and preprints from reputable repositories.
-To be included, a publication had to directly address the theme of emotional intelligence in intelligent agents and demonstrate relevance to at least one of the three core capabilities under investigation: emotion understanding, such as recognition from text, acoustic, visual, or physiological data; affective cognition, including computational models of emotion elicitation, internal state representation, or cognitive-affective architectures; or emotional expression synthesis, covering the generation of affective responses through textual, acoustic, or visual modalities.
-Both empirical evaluations with quantitative results and theoretical or review articles that provided insights into AI architectures, models, datasets, or applications were considered.
-Duplicate publications appearing across multiple databases were identified and removed to ensure a unique set of studies for analysis. \item {Exclusion criteria:}\\ This review systematically excluded non-English publications to ensure consistency in analysis and interpretation.
-Studies that were not explicitly focused on intelligent agents, such as those pertaining solely to general human psychology without a direct artificial intelligence context or application, were omitted.
-Furthermore, research on irrelevant topics, including non-emotional AI tasks like standard pathfinding or image classification devoid of affective components, was not considered.
-The selection process also filtered out low-quality sources, such as non-peer-reviewed blogs, opinion pieces, and outdated technical reports that lacked academic citations or empirical grounding.
-Finally, all duplicates identified across the searched databases were removed to maintain a unique and non-redundant corpus of literature for the systematic review. \end{itemize} After this rigorous assessment, 202 reports were excluded, leaving 298 studies that formed the core basis of our survey.
+The full text of the 500 remaining reports was retrieved and assessed for eligibility based on the following criteria: \begin{itemize} \item{Inclusion criteria:}\\ The review incorporated studies published in English, including peer-reviewed journal articles, conference proceedings, books, and preprints from reputable repositories.
+To be included, a publication was required to explicitly address emotional intelligence in intelligent agents and demonstrate relevance to at least one of the three core capabilities examined in this study: (i) emotion understanding, such as emotion recognition from textual, acoustic, visual, or physiological data; (ii) affective cognition, including computational models of emotion elicitation, internal emotional state representation, or cognitive–affective architectures; and (iii) emotional expression synthesis, encompassing the generation of affective responses through textual, acoustic, or visual modalities.
+Both empirical studies presenting quantitative evaluations and theoretical or review articles offering insights into AI architectures, models, datasets, or applications were considered.
+Duplicate records identified across multiple databases were systematically removed to ensure a unique set of studies for analysis.

+\item {Exclusion criteria:}\\ Non-English publications were excluded to maintain consistency in analysis and interpretation.
+Studies that did not explicitly focus on intelligent agents—such as works limited to general human psychology without a clear artificial intelligence context—were omitted.
+Additionally, research addressing unrelated topics, including non-affective AI tasks (e.g., conventional pathfinding or image classification without emotional components), was excluded.
+Low-quality sources, such as non-peer-reviewed blogs, opinion pieces, and outdated technical reports lacking empirical validation or academic citations, were also filtered out.
+Finally, all duplicate publications across the searched databases were removed to maintain a non-redundant corpus for the systematic review.